k-forghani/basics-of-programming/README.md

 ## Developer

-This repository was released by [*Kazem Forghani*](https://github.com/k-forghani), a student of Computer Science Department of Iran University of Science and Technology, Tehran, Iran.
+This repository was released by [*Kazem Forghani*](https://github.com/k-forghani), a student of Computer Science Department of Iran University of Science and Technology.

 You can contact via k_forghani@mathdep.iust.ac.ir.

 ## License

-This repository has been released under **MIT License**.
+This repository has been released under *MIT License*.